The key to solutions is dialogue

-Each summit focuses on a challenge for health and healthcare, where we know that solutions exist, but there are hurdles to implementation.
+Each summit focuses on a challenge for health and healthcare where we know that solutions exist, but there are hurdles to implementation.
 The reasons may be financial, political or ethical.
 New thinking is needed.
 Uppsala Health Summit stimulates dialogue from various perspectives, such as medical, economic and ethical.

 The theme of the 2017 summit was emerging infectious diseases and how to best tackle the threats using a One Health Approach; one that recognises the inextricable link between animal, environment and human health, and the need for different sectors to work together to reduce the risks.
-180 delegates from 49 countries got together in workshops, in plenum sessions and over cups of coffee at networking opportunities, and shared different perspectives on how to address the threats of infectious disease, emerging and endemic, using One Health as a strategic operational platform.

-In June 2015 the Summit focused on antibiotic resistance, developing proposals for how to implement the WHO Global action plan on antimicrobial resistance, "A world without antibiotics".
+In June 2015, the Summit focused on antibiotic resistance, developing proposals for how to implement the WHO Global action plan on antimicrobial resistance, "A world without antibiotics?".

-Our inaugural summit took place 3–4 June 2014, with focus on how we can meet the challenges of an ageing population, "Healthcare for Healthy Ageing".
+Our inaugural summit took place 2014, with focus on how we can meet the challenges of an ageing population, "Healthcare for Healthy Ageing".